-Traditional braces generally cost between $1,700 and $6,000.
-As notes, this price varies depending on factors such as the severity of your treatment and how much is covered by insurance.
+Traditional braces generally cost between $1,700 and $6,000; specialized braces treatment such as lingual braces can be closer to $13,000.
+As noted, this price varies depending on factors such as the severity of your treatment and how much is covered by insurance.

 Depending on the qualifying conditions in certain states, state-sponsored insurance plans may cover the full cost of traditional braces for some patients.

-Invisalign treatment costs between $2,400 and $9,000.
-Like braces, Invisalign prices vary depending on factors like the severity of your condition and where you seek treatment.
+Invisalign treatment costs between $2,650 and $9,000.
+Like braces, Invisalign treatment prices vary depending on factors like the severity of your condition and where you seek treatment.

-Some orthodontists offer expedited Invisalign treatment for mild conditions, which cost less than traditional Invisalign, anywhere between $2,400 and $3,200.
-But generally, moderate or more severe cases will cost more than this, and include unlimited aligners to make sure the results are truly effective and long-lasting.
+Some orthodontists offer expedited Invisalign treatment for mild conditions, which costs less than traditional Invisalign treatment, anywhere between $2,650 and $3,200.
+But generally, moderate or more severe cases will cost more than this and include unlimited aligners to make sure the results are truly effective and long-lasting.

 As noted, prices may vary considerably between offices.
-It’s perfectly acceptable to visit a few different offices to compare prices and learn whether your condition can be treated by braces or Invisalign.
+It’s perfectly acceptable to visit a few different offices to compare prices and learn whether your condition can be treated by braces or Invisalign treatment.

 Many offices offer a complimentary initial consultation at no charge, to simply consult with an orthodontist.
-The doctor can give you a quote for treatment costs for braces and Invisalign, and you can discuss payment options with the staff.
+The doctor can give you a quote for treatment costs for braces and Invisalign aligners, and you can discuss payment options with the staff.